Blog

 Schedule Regular Check-Ins

 Planned check-ins create a structured space for discussions.
 They reduce the need for spontaneous meetings.
-Regularly scheduled meetings provide a predictable forum for updates, progress checks, and problem-solving.
+Regularly scheduled, they provide a predictable forum for updates, progress checks, and problem-solving.
 This reduces the likelihood of issues piling up and requiring unplanned meetings.

 How to implement: